Cog-Creators/Applications/README.md

 Deviation from this format will only slow down your application process.
 ### Team Reviews
-We have two teams that will review your code.
-A review team, which will mark things for you to clean-up in your code, in your repository, and checks if everything works.
-The second team is a security team that will look to make sure your code does not contain harmful vulnerabilities or contain malicious content meant to harm other users.
+We have two teams that will review your work.
+A compliance team, which will test your code to see if it works, make sure you have the correct formatting, redundancies, citing sources, and checking your info.json files.
+The second team is a code-review team that will check to make sure your code does not contain harmful vulnerabilities or contain malicious content meant to harm other users.
+Note that changes to your code will reset all approvals for the code-review team, but not for compliance.
 Once both teams have given their seals of approval, Twentysix will conduct a final review of your application to determine if it will be added to the beta list.
 ### Making Changes
 You may have an in-line comment which will ask you to change certain parts of your code.
 You may also have a comment on the PR from a team member asking you to change large parts, or ask for clarification.
 Please respond to these changes swiftly so each team can continue to review your code.
 # Final Approval